-- Solid child care/early learning expertise, and current networks with leading thinkers and advocates in the child care/early learning fields strongly preferred.
-Comparable experience in complementary fields supporting women and families (such as Social Security, savings and asset building, TANF and other forms of public assistance, workforce development, nutrition programs, youth development, public health, education, housing, and community and economic development) also considered;
+- Solid expertise and current networks with leading thinkers and advocates in either the child care/early learning field or one or more anti-poverty fields supporting women and families (including Social Security, savings and asset building, TANF and other forms of public assistance, workforce development, nutrition programs, public health, education, housing, and community and economic development);

 - Deep working knowledge of key federal legislation and regulations, legislative processes, and state policies that provide core supports for women and families;